-“We got involved with Pacific because they were interested in our lives, said Bob Iboshi ’64.
-He added, “It was personal.”
+“We got involved with Pacific because they were interested in our lives," said Bob Iboshi ’64.
+“It was personal.”
 Iboshi was very connected at Pacific as a student and this helped fuel his dedication to the school after graduation.

 Bob and his wife, Sunny Iboshi ’67 are committed and enthusiastic supporters of Pacific, but they weren’t always as engaged as they are now.
 Their reconnection started through the Phonathon, where Pacific students connect with alumni, parents and friends to invite support for the University.

-Normally a Phonathon conversation lasts roughly five to ten minutes, but with Bob it lasted over an hour.
-Bob, who is originally from Oahu, Hawaii recognized the caller was also from Hawaii and decided he wanted to talk at length with the student.
+Normally a Phonathon conversation lasts roughly five to 10 minutes, but with Bob it lasted more than an hour.
+Bob, who is originally from Oahu, Hawai‘i recognized the caller was also from Hawai‘i and decided he wanted to talk at length with the student.
 It was this phone call that reminded Bob of how personal Pacific is.

 I think people who are not in the community here or who haven’t come back to visit would be absolutely amazed at the campus, at the buildings that are meeting the needs of students, said Sunny.
 They’re not keeping up; they’re ahead of the times.”